 After you’ve gathered supplies, determining the best way to display them is crucial.
 I’ve found that setting items at differing heights gives a nice effect, and it creates a visual line of interest for the viewer.
-My “Eek” sign was too low when I first placed it on the mantle, so I dug around in my Halloween bin until I found something suitable to set it on.
+My “Eek” sign was too low when I first placed it on the mantel, so I dug around in my Halloween bin until I found something suitable to set it on.
 The black tea light holder made a perfect prop.
-Pictured on the mantle, but not purchased at Target, were my girls’ pumpkins from their class field trip, and a tea light holder I purchased several years ago during an after Halloween sale.
+Pictured on the mantel, but not purchased at Target, were my girls’ pumpkins from their class field trip, and a tea light holder I purchased several years ago during an after Halloween sale.

 Budget Friendly Doesn’t Mean Ugly

 Occasionally when I hear the term “budget friendly” I think “cheap.”
 Sometimes we use those words to politely describe something cheap (kinda like “bless your heart,” right y’all?).
 However, the budget friendliness of the Dollar Spot has stepped up in recent years in terms of its quality.
 Now I think of budget friendly as “inexpensive, but still of good quality.”
 Do I think my decor will last through next year?
 Probably (if the minions don’t get to it first).
 Will they last me 5 years?
 Again, depending on how I care for them sure, but not necessarily likely.
-Fortunately, because my entire Halloween mantle makeover cost me less than $15, I won’t be too hurt if I have to purchase new supplies next year.
+Fortunately, because my entire Halloween mantel makeover cost me less than $15, I won’t be too hurt if I have to purchase new supplies next year.